SYMBOLIC HEALING (also known as Cultural Healing)

 STEPS IN SYMBOLIC HEALING

-− patient and healer share a culture model
+− patient and healer share a cultural model

 − patient is persuaded that their problem can be mapped onto the model